shariq1989/cookbook/content/recipe/Zuppa_Toscana.md

 Yes, first allow the dish to cool completely and then add it to a freezer-safe container.
 Zuppa Toscana will freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
 To serve, warm the soup on a stove and enjoy.

+### DIRECTIONS: STEP-BY-STEP

+1. In an Instant Pot, cook the sausage on saute mode until brown.
+2. Add the onions and garlic to the sausage mixture.
+Cook until the onions become translucent and soften.
+3. Add 4 cups of water and 1 tbsp Better Than Bouillon to the pot with the cooked onions.
+Then, add the potatoes.
+4. Secure the lid, set the Instant Pot to manual high pressure for 10 minutes with a quick release.
+5. Unplug and allow the soup to cool, then mix in the kale and heavy cream.
+Do this about 10 minutes before serving.